clu-ling/clu-phontools/docs/dev/install.md

 conda create --name clu-phontools python=3.8 ipython source activate clu-phontools
 # execute the following command from the project root:
-pip install -e ".[dev]"
+pip install -e ".[all]"
+# install the pre-commit hooks (as a convenience)
+pre-commit install -t pre-push
 ```

-`[dev]` will include dependencies for running tests and generating the documentation.
+`[all]` will include dependencies for running tests and generating the documentation.

 ## Docker